To start, a quick quiz (keep reading for answers):

 Here’s a handful of the environmental catastrophes that happened within less than three years:

-- November 1966: In New York City, 168 people die of respiratory-related illnesses over a 3-day period due primarily to horrendously poor air quality.
+- November 1966: In New York City, 168 people die of respiratory-related illnesses over a three-day period due primarily to horrendously poor air quality.

-- January 1969: A blowout at an offshore oil rig near Santa Barbara spills roughly 10,000 gallons of crude oil into the Santa Barbara Channel and onto nearby beaches.
-It lasts for 10 straight days becoming (at that point), the largest oil spill in American history.
-Today, it only ranks third, overtaken by the 1989 Exxon Valdez and 2010 Deepwater Horizon spills).
+- January 1969: A blowout at an offshore oil rig near Santa Barbara caused as much as 4.2 million gallons of crude oil to spill into the Santa Barbara Channel and onto nearby beaches.
+It lasts for 10 straight days, becoming (at that point) the largest oil spill in American history.
+Today, it ranks only third, overtaken by the 1989 Exxon Valdez and 2010 Deepwater Horizon spills).

 - June 1969: A particularly fetid industrial stretch of the Cuyahoga River running through Cleveland bursts into flames (seriously) when oil-soaked debris in the water is ignited by sparks from a passing train.